my journey

 The name Iris has a special mythological meaning: "I have a message for you."
 In Greek mythology, Iris is the goddess of the rainbow—a bridge between heaven and earth.
 She symbolizes connection and bringing messages between worlds.
 This meaning resonates deeply with my work, in which I guide people to connect with their essence and remember their own wisdom and power, while I myself act as a bridge between worlds.

-The iris flower has something mysterious and magical about it.
+The iris flower has something mysterious and magical.
 It is unique in its colors and shapes: the flower opens in such a way that you can see into its heart.
 For me, this symbolizes the process of self-discovery and growth, in which we get to know ourselves in different shapes and colors and (re)discover the path to our hearts.

 The addition of Holism emphasizes my holistic approach: the profound connection between body, mind, emotions, and soul, as well as our connection to the web of life of which we are a part.
 When we recognize that these facets are inextricably linked, space is created for deep transformation.